danzlarkin/HighliteDesktop/README.md

 >
 > ![image](https://github.com/user-attachments/assets/8dd15f93-29c4-42a8-966b-1bd8a83fa66c)
 >
-> You can typically resolve this by click '...' and selecting 'Keep'
+> You can typically resolve this by clicking '...' and selecting 'Keep'

 > [!WARNING]